 The host institution will be the home team and will wear dark jerseys in the first-round, second-round, quarterfinal and semifinal contests.
 The visiting team will wear white jerseys.
 At the championship game, the higher-seeded team will be the home team and wear dark jerseys.
 The visiting team will wear white jerseys.
-If both teams are not seeded, the home team will be determined by the NCAA.
+If neither team is seeded, the home team will be determined by the NCAA.
 In all cases, the visiting team will be introduced first and will take the field first.

 The logo restriction on student-athletes' apparel set forth in Bylaw 12.5.4 shall apply during NCAA championships to all personnel (e.g., coaches, athletic trainers, managers) who are in the team area for practices and games, or who participate in news conferences.
-Please note that those contracts between institutions and apparel manufacturers or distributors that include logo specifications may be honored, provided such contracts were in effect before Aug.
-11, 1998.
-Also, the logo restriction on student-athletes' apparel set forth in Bylaw 12.5.4 shall apply to commercial logos on uniforms worn by band members, cheerleaders, dance team members and the institution's mascot during NCAA championship events.
+The logo restriction on student-athletes' apparel set forth in Bylaw 12.5.4 shall apply to commercial logos on uniforms worn by band members, cheerleaders, dance team members and the institution's mascot during NCAA championship events.